William Ward, 1st Earl of Dudley: Personal life

+He owned 25,000 acres, with most of his income coming from 5,000 acres in Staffordshire.

 Ward died on 7 May 1885, aged 68, at Dudley House, Park Lane, Mayfair, in London, and was originally buried in a marble sarcophagus in the crypt of Saint Michael and All Angels Church in Great Witley, Worcestershire.
 His remains were later moved to Worcester Cathedral, where a funerary monument to him was erected.
 The Countess of Dudley survived her husband by over forty years and died in February 1929 at her home at Pembroke Lodge, Richmond Park at the age of 82, having spent over half her life as a widow.